Hannah Friedman

 Hannah Friedman is an American writer, producer, musician and director.

-She is known for writing and producing roles in film and television, including projects with ABS, Amazon, CBS, Comedy Central, Conaco, Disney, DreamWorks, Hasbro, Imagine, Keshet, Lionsgate, NBC, Netflix, Pixar, Showtime, Titmouse, Universal TV, Warner Brothers and Wizards of the Coast.
+She is known for writing and producing roles in film and television.
 Her writing has also been featured in Newsweek and Cosmopolitan.
 Her memoir, Everything Sucks, was published in 2009.

 Friedman has worked as a feature writer on the Pixar Braintrust and at Disney Feature Animation.
-She is the co-executive producer for Willow on Disney+, and a consulting producer/writer on Obi-Wan Kenobi for Lucasfilm, starring Ewan McGregor.
+She is a co-executive producer for Willow on Disney+.